Extreme Compressive Sampling for Covariance Estimation: Upper Bounds and Consequences

 There exists universal constants $\kappa_1, \kappa_2 > 0$ such that for any $\delta \in (0,1)$, with probability at least $1-\delta$,

 \end{theorem}

 We defer the proofs of both theorems to Section~\ref{sec:proofs}.
 Note that both theorems are distribution-free; we make no assumptions on the data.
-In particular, the data sequence can be adversarially generated, but observe that some sequence-dependent quantities do appear in the deviation bounds.
-In both theorems, the condition on the dimension $d$ leads to a much cleaner statement of the result but can be relaxed slightly\footnote{A more precise result can be obtained by examination of our proofs.}.
-Similarly, in Theorem~\ref{thm:infinity_upper}, the assumption on $\delta$ are very mild as the lower bound is decaying exponentially.
+In particular, the data sequence can be adversarially generated or come from a heavy-tailed distribution, but observe that some sequence-dependent quantities do appear in the deviation bounds.
+In both theorems, the assumption on $d$ is very mild, as the $d=1$ case reduces to uncompressed covariance estimation, since $m$ must be at least $1$.
+In Theorem~\ref{thm:infinity_upper}, the assumption on $\delta$ is also mild as the lower bound is decaying exponentially with $n$.